vberlier/narwhal/README.md

 ### Mocking

-You can mock functions with [Narmock](https://github.com/vberlier/narmock), a companion mocking utility that can also be used on its own.
+You can mock functions with [Narmock](https://github.com/vberlier/narmock), a companion mocking utility.

 ```c
 #include <time.h>